blue-smoke-media/BSM/migration-notes.md

 navigation - styling home vs other pages

-- HELP page - import Carousel at top of body
+- HELP page - import Carousel at top of body(new carousel)

 - 404 page - COBE